SimonG5/BackPolicy/README.md

 ## Result

-The network achieves a top 10 accuracy of 99% whilst having a regular accuracy of 52%.
-The top 10 accuracy is the more important metric in this instance as we will branch over at least 10 moves in the reinforcement learning model.
+The network achieves a top 10 accuracy of 99% whilst having a regular accuracy of 60%.
+The top 10 accuracy is the more important metric in this scenario as we will branch over at least 10 moves in the reinforcement learning model.

 Feel free to tweak the hyper parameters to improve accuracy.